Indian Butter Chicken Recipe

 To another pan add 2 tablespoons ghee, and melt.
 Add the cumin seeds, onions, and garlic/ginger paste to the pan.
 Sauté until the onions have softened.
 Add a small amount of water to release the browned bits from the bottom of the pan.
-Now add the coriander powder, garam masala, cashews, fenugreek leaves, green chilies, chili powder, chopped tomatoes, and salt.
+Now add the coriander powder, garam masala, cashews, cinnamon stick, black and green cardamom pods, fenugreek leaves, green chilies, chili powder, chopped tomatoes, vinegar, and salt.
 Add more liquid if the sauce is dry (liquid from canned tomatoes).
 Cover and cook slowly for 30 minutes.

 When the sauce has simmered, add it to the blender.
 Blend into a fine puree.
 Strain the sauce back into the same pan with a fine-meshed strainer, making sure there is minimal waste.
 Add to that the butter, chicken, sugar, ketchup, cream, and additional garam masala to your liking.
 Allow to simmer for a few minutes to cook the meat through.
 Salt to taste.